nerdscarf/BANG-Text-Script/README.md

 ## Customize The Time
-* [Schedule's](https://schedule.readthedocs.io/en/stable/examples.html) documentation has great exmaple code you can use to customize the timing of your text messages.
+* [Schedule's](https://schedule.readthedocs.io/en/stable/examples.html) documentation has great example code you can use to customize the timing of your text messages.
 All you need to do is replace `schedule.every().hour.at(":15").do(text)` on line 31 with your preferred text frequency.
 Be sure to update the do method with the name of the function `.do(text)`.

 ## Deploy